Skip directly to site content

 Select a state to find a list of clinics for that state.

 Patient and cycle characteristics summarize the types of ART services performed and the kinds of patients who received ART procedures.
-Please note patient characteristics are presented per cycle rather than per patient.
+Please note that patient characteristics are presented per cycle rather than per patient.
 As a result, patients who had more than one ART cycle within the reporting year are represented more than once.

 Select a patient or cycle characteristic